 If everything looks good, you'll receive this message in return:

-If you get an error Unable to connect, make sure the value you entered in the Web Content CNAME field actually resolves to analytics.clickdimensions.com (or analytics-eu.clickdimensions.com if you are using our EU data center, or analytics-au.clickdimensions.com if you are using our Australia data center).
+If you get an error Unable to connect, make sure the value you entered in the Web Content CNAME field actually resolves to analytics.clickdimensions.com (no SSL) or cd-analytics-us.azurefd.net (with SSL) (or the appropriate URL for EU, AU, or CA region).
 Click here to see how to use your computer's command prompt to check this.

 Go to your hosting service's DNS manager and create a new CNAME entry to redirect the Web Content CNAME value you would like in your embedded content links (e.g. web.mycompany.com) to the appropriate value for your data center as listed in the previous table.